jotadiego/Lambad/README.md

 Further expressions may be added to the context by applying an expression to another (or by applying an expression to itself, as in `λx.(x x)`).

-This is done by referencing the first expression of the application (the function to apply), writing a dot **`.`**, referencing the second expression (the argument) and then writing a semicolong **`;`**.
+This is done by referencing the first expression of the application (the function to apply), writing a dot **`.`**, referencing the second expression (the argument) and then writing a semicolon **`;`**.
 The resulting expression is subsequently appended to the context expression list.

 References to the expression listed in the _n_ position within the context expression list are made by writing the corresponding number; for instance `0.0;` corresponds to applying the default variable to itself, `x x`.
 Using an _n_ larger than the last defined position in the list will result in an error.
 For subprograms negative indexes may be used to reference variables in an outer context, more on that later.